UK Economy: Productivity vs Growth

 of workers we actually need to do the work and

-2) We will be able to improve their working conditions and pay, and by
+2) Enable employers to improve their workers' conditions and pay, and by

 doing so increase the attractiveness of the jobs and the ease with which we can

 fill them.
-The improved prospects should in turn improve retention and reduce turnover.
+The improved prospects should in turn improve retention of skilled workers and reduce turnover.

 The ‘new’ improved job

-roles would then be likely to attract a lot more of those ‘not currently seeking
+roles would be likely to attract a lot more of those ‘not currently seeking

 work’, thereby reducing our benefits bill, increasing the tax take from earnings and reducing

 the need for us to 'import' unskilled migrants.
 A 'smarter' tax system for pensioners would also attract some of the over 65s back into the jobs market, allowing us all to benefit from their long years of experience of the world of work.
-Employers such as Halfords have recently recognised the value of long experience and are actively targeting recruitment in this age group.
-See my blog on this subject for more info.
+Employers such as Halfords have recently recognised the value of long experience and have actively targeted recruitment in this age group.
+See the recent blog on this subject for more info.

-If we don’t address this problem, we will need to seek ever farther afield for
+If we don’t address this problem, we will eventually need to seek ever farther afield for

 unskilled immigrant workers.
-As our economy stagnates and our immigration policy tightens in response to Brexit promises, these workers may also become increasingly reluctant to move to
+As our economy stagnates and our immigration policy tightens in response to Brexit promises and the current widespread dissatisfaction over small boat crossings, these foreign workers may also become increasingly reluctant to move to

-UK on short-term visas as the cost of living here spirals and
+UK on increasingly tightly-controlled short-term visas as the cost of living here spirals and

 The all-important question, of course is: How can we start to improve our